0xNineteen/blog.md/contents/sol-rpcs/index.md

 ## code: sending a transaction

-to process txs, the validator initiates a new `JsonRpcService` which initializes a `JsonRpcRequestProcessor` and a `SendTransactionService`.
+To process txs, the validator initiates a new `JsonRpcService` which initializes a `JsonRpcRequestProcessor` and a `SendTransactionService`.

-the **`JsonRpcRequestProcessor` service runs an http server** to receive all the RPC requests. when a `send_transaction` RPC request is received, it sends the transaction to the `SendTransactionService` using the `meta.transaction_sender` channel.
+The **`JsonRpcRequestProcessor` service runs an HTTP server** to receive all the RPC requests.
+When a `send_transaction` RPC request is received, it sends the transaction to the `SendTransactionService` using the `meta.transaction_sender` channel.

-the **`SendTransactionService` service loops through receiving new transactions and sending them upstream to upcoming leaders** (based on the leader schedule).
+The **`SendTransactionService` service loops through receiving new transactions and sending them upstream to upcoming leaders** (based on the leader schedule).
 This includes calling `get_tpu_addresses` to get the upcoming leader's TPU address and `send_transactions_in_batch` which sends the transactions to the leader's TPU.

 ![](2023-05-08-11-18-25.png)

-# when RPCs stop working
+# When RPCs stop working

-one problem is if the RPC you rely on crashes or stops working (due to hardware failures, too many requests, etc) and you arent able to send txs to the leader anymore.
+One problem is if the RPC you rely on crashes or stops working (due to hardware failures, too many requests, etc) and you aren't able to send txs to the leader anymore.

-## rpc load-balancing: extrnode
+## RPC load-balancing: Extrnode

-one possible solution is to **maintain a list of RPCs and when one fails, you switch RPCs and query ones that are still alive**. while this approach seems straightforward, it can be costly to implement, involving managing multiple RPC links, implementing health checks, and writing code to switch between RPCs in case of failure.
+One possible solution is to **maintain a list of RPCs and when one fails, you switch RPCs and query ones that are still alive**.
+While this approach seems straightforward, it can be costly to implement, involving managing multiple RPC links, implementing health checks, and writing code to switch between RPCs in case of failure.

-however, theres good news, the extrnode project has implemented exactly this as a independent service that can be run locally. even better, the code is open source and available on github at [https://github.com/extrnode](https://github.com/extrnode).
-You can even find a list of hundreds of available RPC endpoints on their github.
+However, there's good news, the Extrnode project has implemented exactly this as an independent service that can be run locally.
+Even better, the code is open source and available on GitHub at [https://github.com/extrnode](https://github.com/extrnode).
+You can even find a list of hundreds of available RPC endpoints on their GitHub.

 <div align="center">
 <img src="2023-05-08-11-33-54.png" width="450" height="350">
 </div>

-## how it works
+## How it works

-its also interesting to understand how they implemented this:
+It's also interesting to understand how they implemented this:
 - they first connect to a single full node RPC
   - then using the [`getClusterNodes` API call](https://docs.solana.com/api/http#getclusternodes), it queries the node to receive a list of all other nodes that node knowns through the gossip protocol
 - repeating this RPC call against all the new nodes, they can get the IP addresses of all the validator nodes on the network
 - from this, they have a list of nodes which they can load-balance RPC requests between

-## other utilizations
+## Other utilizations

-other than load-balancing RPCs on failure, there are many other cool things you could do with this:
+Other than load-balancing RPCs on failure, there are many other cool things you could do with this:
 - improve the speed of requesting blocks/information by splitting your queries between nodes (avoid spamming a single RPC)
 - subscribe/send requests to nodes which are physically closer to you to reduce request latency
 - verify tx status' across many different nodes for extra confirmation
 - ... and likely much more

-## direct tx forwarding: mango's lite-rpc
+## Direct tx forwarding: mango's lite-rpc

-Another solution is to avoid the jump from client => RPC altogether by **sending it directly to the leader**.
+Another solution is to avoid the jump from client to RPC altogether by **sending it directly to the leader**.

 ![](2023-05-08-11-41-29.png)

-this would require constructing the leader schedule **locally** to know which node to forward your transaction to. currently, this would require running a full node (with large hardware requirements - not suitable for running locally), but mango is working on a solution called 'lite-rpc'. better yet, its also open source: [https://github.com/blockworks-foundation/lite-rpc](https://github.com/blockworks-foundation/lite-rpc)
+This would require constructing the leader schedule **locally** to know which node to forward your transaction to.
+Currently, this would require running a full node (with large hardware requirements - not suitable for running locally), but Mango is working on a solution called 'lite-rpc'.
+Better yet, its also open source: [https://github.com/blockworks-foundation/lite-rpc](https://github.com/blockworks-foundation/lite-rpc)

 # references